Towards the analytic theory of Potential Energy Curves for diatomic molecules. Studying He${}_2^+$ and LiH diatomics as illustration: Generalities

-where $P_N, Q_{N+5}$ are polynomials in $R$ of degrees $N$, $(N+5)$, respectively, with $P_N(0)= Q_{N+5}(0)=1$ as it was introduced in \cite{OT:2018} for H$_2$ molecule with condition $Q_{N+5} > 0$ for $R>0$.
-Condition of positivity of denominator $Q_{N+5}(R)$ in (\ref{PadeN}) implies the absence of real positive roots, it leads to constraints on its coefficients, also not for any integer $N$ it can be fulfilled.
+where $P_N, Q_{N+5}$ are polynomials in $R$ of degrees $N$, $(N+5)$, respectively, with normalization $P_N(0)= Q_{N+5}(0)=1$ as it was introduced in \cite{OT:2018} for H$_2$ molecule with condition $Q_{N+5} > 0$ for $R>0$.
+The condition of positivity of denominator $Q_{N+5}(R)$ in (\ref{PadeN}) implies the absence of real positive roots, it leads to constraints on its coefficients, also not for any integer $N$ it can be fulfilled in practice.

 Parameter $N$ in (\ref{Pade}) and (\ref{PadeN}) takes integer values, $N=0,1,\ldots$.
 Polynomials $P_N, Q_{N+k}$ are chosen in such a way that some free parameters in $\mbox{Pade}(N/ N+k)$ for $k=3,5$ are fixed in order to reproduce exactly several leading coefficients in the both expansions (\ref{VRsmall})-(\ref{VRlarge}).
-Remaining free parameters are found to reproduce the potential at some points in $R$ where it can be known numerically from solving the electronic Schr\"odinger equation.
-It might be considered as the surprising fact that the leading coefficients in the expansions (\ref{VRsmall})-(\ref{VRlarge}) {\it know} about the existence/non-existence of the global, non-Van-der-Waals minimum.
-If such a minimum exists remaining free parameters in (\ref{Pade}) and (\ref{PadeN}) can be found by expanding $V_{ion}(R), V_{neutral}(R)$ near minimum in Taylor expansion
+Remaining free parameters are found to reproduce the potential at some points in $R$ where the potential is known numerically from solving the electronic Schr\"odinger equation (the so-called {\it ab initio} calculations) or experimentally.
+It might be considered as the surprising fact that the leading coefficients in the expansions (\ref{VRsmall})-(\ref{VRlarge})-(\ref{VRlarge-atom}) at $R=0, \infty$ {\it ``know"} about the existence/non-existence of the global, non-Van-der-Waals minimum at $R=R_{eq}$.
+It is worth mentioning if such a minimum exists at $R=R_{eq}$ remaining free parameters in (\ref{Pade}) and (\ref{PadeN}) can be also found by expanding $V_{ion}(R), V_{neutral}(R)$ near minimum making the Taylor expansion around